-Main Research Projects
+Main Research Projects (Current and Recent)

 This project is part of the CFREF Food from Thought - Agricultural Systems for a Healthy Planet project led by the University of Guelph.
 The main goal of this project is to identify genes, as well as structural and regulatory regions of the genome of livestock species (with a focus on ruminant species such as beef and dairy cattle, sheep and goats), that are involved in adapting to different stressors triggered through climate change for allowing efficient selection for robust livestock tolerant to extreme temperatures and more productively efficient.